Trousez/4-BIT-ALU/docs/Twos_Complement_Generator.md

 >
 > **Issue:** When enabling power it seems all the light flicker for a split second.
 >
 > **Solution/Cause:**For tiny fraction of a second (maybe microseconds) the computer is in a state of chaos as the different paths of the ALU have different delays.
 Because it happens very fast our eyes register it as a quick flicker.
-This will not cause a problem, given that the clock perios is longer than the the time the system is in a state of calculation/chaos.
+This will not cause a problem, given that the clock period is longer than the the time the system is in a state of calculation/chaos.
+This is because the system captures the value solely on the clock edge, so it doesn't matter if its in chaos, aslong as at the clock edge the correct value is being displayed/captured.

 ### Cause 1: Ground Loop Resistance (Ground Bounce)
 - Enabling subtraction turns on **4 XOR gates + Carry-In logic** at once.